Arizona Fat Cat Challenge

 Arizona Fat Cat Challenge is an incentive-based conservation program designed to encourage anglers to learn about and pursue prize sized flathead and channel catfish while encouraging catch-and-release on individual fish that exceed the designated weight or length.

 Channel catfish-15 pounds or 36 inches

 How to complete the challenge Catch a 40 pound or larger flathead catfish or a 15 pound or larger channel catfish.
 Verify your catch by taking a picture of the fish while being weighed or measured following the rules and guidelines listed.
-Release your fish quickly back into the lake or river where you caught it.
+Release your fish quickly (immediately after weighing and measuring) back into the lake or river where you caught it.
 Submit your picture via BFishing@azgfd.gov.
 Make sure you include a valid email address so that you can be contacted.
 A Department biologist will contact you to discuss all the great details of your catch and get your information to send you an AZ Fat Cat Challenge fishing shirt and decal for your truck or boat to celebrate your catch.
 Your picture will also be posted on the Fat Cat Conservation Board on https://fishaz.azgfd.com.

 - Encourage catch-and-release of the biggest, oldest, most valuable individuals

 - Excite anglers about Arizona fishing, encouraging them to purchase licenses and fish more resulting in benefits to anglers, fishing-related businesses, local communities and the fisheries by having more support and funding for conservation

 - Collect valid information through citizen-science about large catfish to help the Department better enhance, conserve and promote prize catfish fishing